 Last week we talked about covers and how important it is to be visually appealing.
 But sometimes I don’t think I can say things just right so this week we are talking covers again and the fabulous M.R.
 Merrick is here with his thoughts.
 And I hope, really hope, that indie authors out there will take this advice to heart.
 Good cover art is very important!
 Huge thank you to M.R.
 Merrick for the fabulous post!

+Don’t risk using the same generic cover model as other books, because it gives your book a bad first impression – which kind of defeats the purpose of a cover.
 In the last month, I’ve seen three books that had the exact same cover model, and used the exact same photo from that modeling shoot.
 Two of these were indie books, and one was traditional.
 I didn’t look to see what was published when, but that’s not important.
 You’re an individual, and so is your story (I hope), so do it justice.
 Do your research and find a talent that will work with you to create something wonderful that represents your work, and the tone of your novels.